andrewrgoss/andrewrgoss.com/content/resources.md

 #### Fiddles.io
 Offers sandbox environments for developers to play around with and modify live sample code for all kinds of languages.
 It's also easy to share or demonstrate solutions to problems.<br>
 <a href="https://fiddles.io" target="_blank">fiddles.io</a>

+#### Gitignore: A Collection of .gitignore Templates
+This repository is exactly what the name suggests: a collection of useful .gitignore templates.
+For every new project you set up as a GitHub repository, it becomes mandatory to have a .gitignore file to filter what gets uploaded.
+The repo contains templates for almost any language or framework.<br>
+<a href="https://github.com/github/gitignore" target="_blank">github.com/github/gitignore</a>

 #### Google's Go Language
 This article represents a nice primer on the differentiating features of Google's Go language (Golang) and its tools, including its extremely lightweight concurrency.<br>